P1258 Code? Here’s How to Fix It – Quickly and Easily

 • The P1258 code is triggered when the engine coolant temperature exceeds the specified threshold, limiting engine performance to prevent damage.

-• Common causes of overheating include low coolant levels, malfunctioning thermostat, faulty water pump, clogged radiator, and cooling system failures.
+• Low coolant levels, malfunctioning thermostats, faulty water pumps, clogged radiators, and cooling system failures are common causes of overheating.

 • Symptoms of P1258 include high engine temperature, illuminated warning light, loss of power, increased fuel consumption, and rough engine operation.

-• Repairing the issue requires inspecting coolant levels, checking thermostat and water pump function, and identifying the underlying cause of overheating.
+• Repairing the issue requires inspecting coolant levels, checking the thermostat and water pump functions, and identifying the underlying cause of overheating.

-• Prompt attention is essential to avoid further engine damage, with average repair costs ranging from $200 to $800, including parts and labor.
+• Prompt attention is essential to avoid further engine damage.
+The average repair cost, including parts and labor, ranges from $200 to $800.

 Code P1258 Description